supercat1337/queue/README.md

 ### Queue Class

 ### Methods
+*   `addTaskAndRun(task)`: Add a task to the queue and run it.
+If the task resolves, it is removed from the queue.
+If the task rejects, the error is logged to the console and the task is removed from the queue.
+*   `waitForLessThan(limit, wait_time=50)`: Wait until the number of tasks in the queue is less than the specified limit.
+*   `waitUntilEmpty()`: Wait until all tasks are completed.
 *   `add(...data)`: Add a task to the queue and return its task ID.
 *   `remove(taskId)`: Remove a task from the queue by its task ID.
-*   `waitForQueueLimitIsFree(queueLimit, waitTime = 50)`: Wait until the number of tasks in the queue is less than the specified limit.
-*   `waitForCompleteAll()`: Wait until all tasks are completed.
 *   `on(event, listener)`: Subscribe to events on the Queue instance.

 **License**